 Summer is in full swing, and there is nothing better after a hot day than to relax with a piece of delicious gluten free upside-down cake!
 It’s sweet with plump plums and a moist, tender cake.
 Serve it at parties, barbecues, and potlucks, and it will disappear quickly!

 Our plum tree has been producing an abundance of ripe, juicy plums this summer!
 We are super excited because, in the past, the squirrels get to them before we get to enjoy any fruit.
-So not only am I really excited to share some awesome plum recipes, I am even more excited to eat them.
+So, not only am I really excited to share some awesome plum recipes, but I am even more excited to eat them.

 You are going to fall in love with every bite of these ripe plums.
 They add so much flavor and go perfectly with the sugary sweet cake.
+One of the things I love about this gluten free plum cake is that it is also dairy-free, and there is a nut-free option as well, so it is great for those with food allergies.

 If you love desserts as much as we do, don’t forget to check out my delicious gluten free dessert recipes.
+This cake is fluffy, and the plums’ flavors bake so nicely into the cake.
 If you need more recipe inspiration, I have over 100 incredible Gluten Free Cake Recipes on the blog.

 Here is our little plum tree in a happy spot in our backyard.
 These are just a few branches because our tree grew like crazy in just a few months.
 I will have to prune it a lot in January because the branches are really thin and tall.